Copyright (C) 2001-2005 by Steve Litt. All rights

 their productivity fixing computerized systems and machines.
 Such use

-problem solving process is inappropriate and costly because generic
+problem solving process is inappropriate, time consuming, error prone, and costly because generic

 solving processes are not optimized for well defined problems, and also